dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 in "somelib" instead of colliding, and your code does the right thing.

 In addition, we’ve removed another annoying restriction.
-Previously, if you imported the same name from two different libraries (say Node from dart:html and dartdoc) then you would get a name collision error *even if you didn’t use that name anywhere in your code.* Now, Dart will only worry about name collisions for names that you actually use.
-You only get an error if there is an ambiguous *use* of a name in your code.
+Previously, if you imported the same name from two different libraries (say, Node from dart:html and dartdoc) then you would get a name collision error *even if you didn’t use that name anywhere in your code.* Now, Dart will only worry about name collisions for names that you actually use.
+You get an error only if there is an ambiguous *use* of a name in your code.

 ([Tracking issue #1285](http://dartbug.com/1285))